ForgeFlow/ao-odoo/ao_mail/README.rst

 This module contains customizations specific to Aleph Objects.

-* Allow to select a new option related to email notifications: 'All Messages Except Notifications'.
+* Allow to select a new option related to email notifications: *System notifications by Email*.
 * Modify Default Template for Mails.